mark-summerfield/tlm/README.md

 # TLM

-“Track List Manager” — an application to manage playlists and play tracks.
+Track List Manager manages playlists and plays tracks.

 Tested on Linux and Windows.